MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *FSA.* The Farm Service Agency, an agency of the USDA, or a successor agency.

-*FSA farm serial number.* The number assigned to the farm by the local FSA office.
+*FSA farm number.* The number assigned to the farm by the local FSA office.

 *Generally recognized.* When agricultural experts or organic agricultural experts, as applicable, are aware of the production method or practice and there is no genuine dispute regarding whether the production method or practice allows the crop to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance.

-*Good farming practices.* The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance, including any adjustments for late planted acreage, which are: (1) For conventional or sustainable farming practices, those generally recognized by agricultural experts for the area; or (2) for organic farming practices, those generally recognized by organic agricultural expertsfor the area or contained in the organic plan.
-We may, or you may request us to, contact FCIC to determine whether or not production methods will be considered to be “good farming practices.”
+*Good farming practices.* The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance, including any adjustments for late planted acreage, which are those generally recognized by agricultural experts or organic agricultural experts, depending on the practice, for the area.
+We may, or you may request us to, contact FCIC to determine if production methods will be considered “good farming practices.”

 *Harvest price.* A price determined in accordance with the Commodity Exchange Price Provisions and used to value production to count for revenue protection.